 The applicant's current curriculum vitae (CV) should be prepared based on the CV Template.
 Note that the CV should provide a thorough, but not necessarily exhaustive, account of the applicant's career and accomplishments in the listings.
-Please refer to the CV Template for details on the recommended content and order of information presented (see the Provost's Office Personnel Decisions webpage).
+Please refer to the CV Template and Activities tab in Watermark for details on the recommended content and order of information presented (see the Provost's Office Personnel Decisions webpage).